• Redesigning Connections’ Onboarding Experience

 I wasn’t expecting them to want an extra long onboarding.
 They wanted the onboarding to make the patients see all of the benefits.

-The stakeholders wanted to show these testimonials to the patients to build trust.
+The stakeholders wanted to show these testimonials to the patients to build trust with newer patients.

 Outcome & Reflections